MCP Server

 Considerations

-Schemas for MCP Tool Workflows are generated by Variable Bar property values - If properties are set, but no values are provided, the LLM may invoke the tool in strange and incorrect ways, since it does not have a detailed schema for what the inputs should look like.
+Schemas for MCP Tool Workflows are generated by Variable Bar property values - If properties are set, but no values are provided, the AI assistant may invoke the tool in strange and incorrect ways, since it does not have a detailed schema for what the inputs should look like.
 Provide explicit values for required inputs.
 See Enable a Workflow as an MCP tool for more information on how to set up a Workflow as an MCP tool.

 MCP uses JSON to communicate - It is best to either use simple types or structured JSON for both inputs and outputs of your MCP Tool Workflow.
 This maps cleanly to MCP tool calls.